Study Guide for Lehne's Pharmacology for Nursing Care, 10th Edition

 UNIT XX: TOXICOLOGY 109.
 Management of Poisoning 110.
 Potential Weapons of Biologic, Radiologic, and Chemical Terrorism

-Jacqueline Burchum, DNSc, FNP-BC, CNE, Associate Professor, College of Nursing, Department of Advanced Practice and Doctoral Studies, University of Tennessee Health Science Center, Memphis, Tennessee, Laura Rosenthal, DNP, ACNP, Assistant Professor, College of Nursing,Assistant Professor, School of Medicine,University of Colorado, Anschutz Medical Campus and Jennifer J. Yeager, PhD, ANP-BC, GNP-BC, RN, Assistant Professor,Tarleton State University ,Stephenville, Texas
+Jacqueline Rosenjack Burchum, DNSc, FNP-BC, CNE, Associate Professor, College of Nursing, Department of Advanced Practice and Doctoral Studies, University of Tennessee Health Science Center, Memphis, Tennessee, Laura D. Rosenthal, DNP, ACNP, Assistant Professor, College of Nursing,Assistant Professor, School of Medicine,University of Colorado, Anschutz Medical Campus and Jennifer J. Yeager, PhD, RN, Assistant Professor,Tarleton State University ,Stephenville, Texas